Using the Text Editor

 Insert

-The insert menu has tools that let you add certain elements to the text such as links, videos, images, special characters, etc.
+The insert menu has tools that let you add certain elements to the text, such as links, videos, images, special characters, etc.

-• Image - allows you to insert or upload an image to where the cursor is currently pointing.
+• Image - allows you to insert or upload an image where the cursor is currently pointing.

 • Media - allows you to add a video from an external URL or a video embed code.

 • Table of Contents - generates a table of contents element based on your article's headings.
-A live example would be this documentation's table of contents above.

 Format